-The total amount received by the members of the SB in 2021 amounts to € 11,607 (including VAT), consisting of (i) reimbursement of reasonable expenses and (ii) so-called vacatiegeld for meetings of the

-SB or joint meetings with the MB of € 1,0 00 (excluding VAT) per day attended.5
+The total amount received by the members of the SB in 2022 amounts to $\in$ 18,637, consisting of (i) reimbursement of reasonable expenses and (ii) so-called vacatiegeld for meetings of the SB or joint meetings with the MB of $\in$ 1,250 (excluding VAT) per quarterly year.

-Rotterdam, 8 June 2022
+Rotterdam, 4 July 2023

 Management Board

-w.g. w.g.

-Mr Fausto Pocar Chairman Mr Arie van der Steen

 w.g.

-Mr Guido van Woerkom

-Supervisory Board

-w.g. w.g.

-Mr Marten Oosting Chairman Mr Hans de Savornin Lohman
+Mr Guido van Woerkom Chairman w.g.
+Mr Arie van der Steen w.g.
+Mr Fausto Pocar w.g.
+Mr Marten Oosting w.g.
+Mr Hans de Savornin Lohman

-w.g.

-Mr Jan Zielonka